MTstateIntroStats/IntroStatActivitiesHybrid/_book/11-L08-paired-wrapup.md

                     confidence_level = xx,  # Confidence level in decimal form
                     which_first = 1)  # Not needed when entering vector of differences
 ```
-\newpage

-|        Sketch the bootstrap distribution created using the code.
 Report the 98\% confidence interval in interval notation.

-\vspace{1.5in}
+\vspace{0.3in}

-16. Interpret the *confidence level* of the interval you calculated in question 15.
+14. Interpret the *confidence level* of the interval found in question 12.

 \vspace{0.8in}

-17. Write a paragraph summarizing the results of the study.  **Upload a copy of your group's paragraph to Gradescope.** Be sure to describe:
+15. Write a paragraph summarizing the results of the study.  **Upload a copy of your group's paragraph to Gradescope.** Be sure to describe:

 * Summary statistic and interpretation

+    * Summary measure (in context)

+    * Value of the statistic

+    * Order of subtraction when comparing two groups

 * P-value and interpretation